Species II: Critical response

-The film received worse reviews than its predecessor.
-On Rotten Tomatoes it has an approval rating of 9% at based on 33 reviews.
+The film received much worse reviews than its predecessor.
+On Rotten Tomatoes, it has an approval rating of 9% at based on 34 reviews.
 The site's critical consensus reads: "Clumsily exploitative and sloppily assembled, Species II fails to clear the rather low bar set by its less-than-stellar predecessor".
 On Metacritic the film has a score of 19% based on reviews from 13 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
 At the 1998 Stinkers Bad Movie Awards, the film was nominated for Worst Sequel but lost to I Still Know What You Did Last Summer.

 Dwayne E. Leslie from Box Office Magazine gave the film 1 out of 5 stars calling it "a sequel that doesn't measure up", also heavily criticizing the film's predictable and open ending.
 Joe Leydon from Variety magazine called the film "a half-baked rehash".
 He praised the special effects and technical aspects of the film but added "that's not nearly enough to camouflage the inherent crumminess".
 James Berardinelli described the film as awful but added "there's enough blood, gore, simulated sex, and bare flesh to prevent it from ever becoming boring".

-In a 2004 interview, co-star Michael Madsen expressed his opinion on this film saying that "Species II was a crock of shit.
-There are a number I'm not very proud of.
-The movie studios can't mind that much, as they haven't contacted me to tell me off about it.
-I'm honest – if I've made a bad movie, I want my fans to know what they're letting themselves in for".
+Co-star Michael Madsen was displeased with the film according to his statement in a 2004 interview.

 In the DVD commentary director Peter Medak praised the films' special effects.
 He expressed his opinion that audiences had too much expectation as this was a very different sequel due to not continuing from the story with the alien-infected rat that survived the finale, which hinted at a sequel in the 1995 original.
 Medak also admitted being uncomfortable with the amount of nudity in the film but said it was for the purpose of the story.

+Home media release

+Species II was released on VHS and DVD on October 20, 1998.

+Sequel

+A sequel titled Species III, was released in 2004.

+Other media

 Merchandise

 To coincide with the film, McFarlane Toys released an Eve and Patrick (in their alien form) action figure as part of their inaugural series of Movie Maniacs action figures.
 Both action figures came with a replica of the film's poster with skulls and bones base.
 Eve came with an alternate head.
 Two Eve action figures were produced which was dubbed the PG and R rated version.
 The R rated Eve action figure (in her alien form) had nipples on her breasts while the PG figure didn't.
 The R rated figure was released only in comic book and other collectable stores while the PG figure was released in toy stores.

 The film's soundtrack on CD includes a track by B.B.
 King, one by Apollo 440, and 9 score pieces composed by Edward Shearmur.